Croatia with kidsAre Croatia family holidays a good idea in 2025?

 The Velebit Nature Park and the Paklenica National Park are both great options for families who want to explore the local flora and fauna.

-Helpfully, Croatia’s hiking society has published of hiking trails that are great to check out.
+Helpfully, Croatia’s hiking society has published a list of hiking trails that are great to check out.
 For especially adventurous kids, there’s a chance to spend the night in one of several full-service mountain huts called “planinarski dom.”

 This is sure to be an unforgettable experience for your little ones.